aplteam/MarkAPL/Files/MarkAPL.md

 #### printCSS

 The name of the CSS file (or several CSS files separated by commata) for printing.
-Defaults to `MarkAPL_print.css`.
-If this is empty no CSS for printing purposes is included or linked to.
+Defaults to ~~`MarkAPL_print.css`~~ `Dark_print.css` since version 12.0.
+If this is empty no CSS for printing purposes is injected or linked to.

 #### reportLinks